Senate Judiciary Committee reviews of nominations to the Supreme Court of the United States: Hearings

-Hearings for recent nominations have typically lasted four or five days.
+Hearing for recent nominations have typically lasted four or five days.
 The Senate may decide to hold additional hearings if a nomination becomes controversial, an example of this being the eleven days of hearings given to the 1983 nomination of Robert Bork.
 The first hearings to receive gavel-to-gavel television coverage was those for the 1981 nomination of Sandra Day O'Connor.

+Hearings tend to examine the background of the nominee, and directly question the nominee about their own work experiences, views on a variety of constitutional issues, and their general judicial philosophy.
+The hearings also tend to include testimony from various outside witnesses both in support and opposition to a nomination.
+Among them is the American Bar Association.

 The table below notes the approximate number of hours that media sources estimate Supreme Court nominees since 2005 (excluding those whose nomination was withdrawn) have spent before the Senate Judiciary Committee for public testimony: